-Here’s why your phone battery drains so fast when the phone is idle and how to fix it:
+Here’s how to fix your phone when the battery drains so fast when idle:

 In most cases, if an idle phone is losing battery charge quickly, something is running in the background.